pagkly/Zed/Investopedia3/What You Should Know About Tenancy-at-Will.md

 ### Holdover tenants

-A tenant-at-will is different from a [holdover tenant](https://www.investopedia.com/terms/h/holdover-tenant.asp), even though both lack a formal rental agreement.
+A tenant-at-will is different from a [[holdover tenant]](https://www.investopedia.com/terms/h/holdover-tenant.asp), even though both lack a formal rental agreement.
 A holdover tenant typically stays on after a fixed-term agreement that has expired—sometimes without the landlord’s permission.
 If the landlord continues to accept rental payments, the tenant can legally occupy the unit.
 If not, the tenant is considered a trespasser and must move out.
 If they don’t, the landlord can begin eviction proceedings.

 ## Tenancy-at-Will Protections